-Dental care is a covered service for eligible Medicaid members who are pregnant, disabled, blind or qualify for Early Periodic Screening, Diagnostic and Treatment(EPSDT).
+Dental care is a covered service for eligible Medicaid members who are pregnant, disabled, blind, age 65 or older, or qualify for Early Periodic Screening, Diagnostic and Treatment(EPSDT).
 Click here, to find a provider or dental plan.

 - Check-ups, x-rays, and cleanings every six months